AmberELEC/website/docs/PortMaster.md

 ## Installation

 - [Download PortMaster](https://github.com/christianhaitian/PortMaster/raw/main/PortMaster.zip)
-- Unzip PortMaster into your `GAMES/ports` directory
+- Unzip PortMaster.zip and move the Portmaster Folder into your `GAMES/ports` directory
 - Launch PortMaster by opening ports, then the PortMaster folder, and then running PortMaster

 ## Games and Compatibility